mamuso/trello-simple-standup-report/README.md

 `YAMMER_GROUP` | ![group id](assets/YAMMER_GROUP_ID.png)
 `YAMMER_ANNOUNCE` | Boolean - Do you want to post the standup announcement on Yammer?

-You can define all this environment variables the way you want, although we use [dotenv](https://github.com/bkeepers/dotenv).
+You can define all this environment variables the way you want, for our develompment environment we use [dotenv](https://github.com/bkeepers/dotenv).

 ## Deploying the app to Heroku
 If you want to make this work in Heroku, you'll need to define the variables in your control panel.